Usage

 User Choices File

 After transform map-from does type mappings, it might need some tweaks that are user choices.
 There are two ways to provide these choices.
 One way is to do it interactively (default) and the other way is to provide a user choices file by means of the --user-choices option followed by a file.
-The file is a JSON file with
+The file is a JSON file with key-value pairs specifying the user's preferences for the transform process.
+These key-value pairs define options such as ingest types, CSV delimiters, and Elastic-specific settings (described below).

 The user choices are done as a post-processing step, and some of those options are shared by all DDLs, but some are specific to a single DDL.
 Example of user choices are:

-• general: the ingest index for each field if CSV is used
+• General: the ingest index for each field if CSV is used

 • Elastic: add fields whose cardinality will be potentially more than one, since this needs to adjust the output of the algorithm to change simple types to an array mapping